zkzoomer/zksm/binary/README.md

 # Introduction to Secondary State Machines

 We will look to extend on the definition of our [Generic State Machine](../generic/) by expanding the kinds of computations it can perform.
 To this end, we will define a secondary state machine that will perform a series of binary operations (`ADD`, `SUB`, `LT`, `SLT`, `EQ`, `AND`, `OR`, `XOR`, and `NOT`) over 256-bit numbers.
 This extended generic state machine will also receive instructions in the form of programs written in [zkASM](https://github.com/0xPolygonHermez/zkasmcom), and carry out state transitions at every clock cycle according to these instructions.

 Instead of executing these operations on its own, the Main SM will delegate the verification of the binary operations to the secondary binary state machine.
+The two input values will be the ones stored inthe $A$ and $B$ registries.
+This architecture is similar to that one found in the [Polygon zkEVM](https://github.com/0xpolygonhermez), where the Binary SM is one of the six secondary state machines receiving instructions from the Main SM.

+For any secondary state machine we distinguish between two parts: an executor, tasked with filling the values of the execution trace, and an internal Binary SM PIL program, which establishes a set of verification rules.

 ## The Binary State Machine